 Add soil, wet the soil, sprinkle on the seeds, and wet those down.
 These steps remain the same.

-So let's pick it up the Black Dome Method on Step 5.
+So let’s pick it up the Black Dome Method in Step 5.

-Instead of placing a lid upside down on the top of the seed, take the watering tray and place it upside down on top of the planting tray.
+Instead of placing a lid upside down on the top of the seed, place the watering tray upside down on the planting tray.

 The shallow tray is just fine to catch a bit of soil and maybe a drop or two of water.
 By the time we need to bottom water, the dome won’t be required, and the Home Microgreens Black Out Dome turns back into the Home Microgreens Watering Tray.